nf-core/funcscan/paper/paper.md

 A full list of nf-core community members is available at [https://nf-co.re/contributors/](https://nf-co.re/contributors/).
 We thank Martin Klapper and Rosa Herbst for helpful feedback on relevant BGC and AMP properties during comBGC and AMPcombi development.
 J.F. received a fellowship from the International Leibniz Research School (under the head of the Jena School for Microbial Communication, JSMC).
+This work was conducted while J.F. was affiliated with the Department of Paleobiotechnology, Leibniz Institute for Natural Product Research and Infection Biology Hans Knöll Institute, Germany.

 This project was funded by grants from the Werner Siemens Foundation (Paleobiotechnology to C.W. and P.S.) and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, under Germany’s Excellence Strategy – EXC 2051 – Project-ID 390713860 to C.W. and P.S.).
 J.A.F.Y and C.W. were funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project number 460129525 (NFDI4Microbiota, FlexFund project EnterArchaeo).
 J.A.F.Y and C.W. were supported by the Max Planck Society.
+O.C.D. and A.E.M. were supported with computing infrastructure access by the West University of Timisoara (hpc.uvt.ro), acquired via grant no. 240/2020, ID 911 POC/398/1/1, financed by the European structural funds and Romanian government funds, and the project "Romanian Hub for Artificial Intelligence - HRIA", in the program PCID-IF/709/PCIDIF_P4/OP1/RSO1.6/PCIDIF_A12 - Action 4.1 - MySMIS 351416.
 This work was supported by the de.NBI Cloud within the German Network for Bioinformatics Infrastructure (de.NBI) and ELIXIR-DE (Forschungszentrum Jülich and W-de.NBI-001, W-de.NBI-004, W-de.NBI-008, W-de.NBI-010, W-de.NBI-013, W-de.NBI-014, W-de.NBI-016, W-de.NBI-022).

 # References